acamposserna/PhpDesignPatterns/README.md

 ### License

-This project is shared under license CC BY 4.0 (<https://creativecommons.org/licenses/by/4.0/>)
+This project is licensed under the GNU GPL License.